Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 # Project 2A - Linux User Management

-In this project, I practiced creating, modifying, securing, verifying, and deleting Linux user accounts.
+In this project, I practiced basic Linux user management tasks, including creating users, setting passwords, verifying account information, locking and unlocking accounts, changing the user shell, modifying user information, configuring password aging, and deleting users.

 ---

 ## 1. Creating a New User

-I created a new Linux user named `Alxndr` with a home directory.
+I created a new Linux user named `Alxndr`.

 ### Command

 ```bash
 sudo useradd -m Alxndr
 ```

+The `-m` option creates a home directory for the user.

 ### Verification